Home / Whipple Surgery in India

 Why Choose Dr. Vinay Samuel Gaikwad for Whipple Surgery in India

-Dr Vinay Samuel Gaikwad is widely trusted for performing Whipple Surgery in India with precision, ethics, and patient-centred care.
-His experience in managing pancreatic and periampullary cancers allows safe tumour removal while preserving vital digestive and liver function.
+Dr. Vinay Samuel Gaikwad is widely trusted for performing Whipple Surgery in India with precision and patient-centred care.
+With experience in pancreatic and periampullary cancers, he ensures safe tumour removal while preserving digestive function.
+Each patient receives a personalised surgical plan based on imaging, pathology review, and multidisciplinary discussion, with a strong focus on modern surgical standards, compassionate guidance, and long-term cancer control.

-• More than 20 years of experience in specialised pancreatic and HPB cancer surgery
+• 20+ years of experience in pancreatic and HPB cancer surgery.

-• Advanced training from Tata Memorial Hospital and international cancer centres
+• Advanced training from Tata Memorial Hospital and global centres.

-• Expertise in laparoscopic and open Whipple surgery techniques
+• Expert in laparoscopic and open Whipple surgery.

-• Strong focus on patient safety, recovery, and long-term digestive function
+• Focus on patient safety and long-term digestive function.

 Take the next step & schedule a visit today